Le0nerdo/GobOS/README.md

-# WARNING THIS DISTRIBUTION IS CURRENTLY WORK IN PROGRESS AND LEADS TO FAULTY INSTALLATIONS
+# WARNING THIS DISTRIBUTION IS CURRENTLY WORK IN PROGRESS AND MOST LIKELY LEADS TO FAULTY INSTALLATIONS

 # GobOS
 > An Arch distribution/install script for programming and playing video games.
 The build script builds an iso file based on releng in [archiso](https://wiki.archlinux.org/title/Archiso) that contains the install scripts.